A unified leptoquark model confronted with lepton non-universality in $B$-meson decays: Discussion and conclusions

 The model under consideration contains three different types of leptoquarks: a hypercharge-2/3 vector leptoquark and a pair of scalar leptoquarks with hypercharges $1/6$ and $7/6$.
 In its minimal version, with the SM fermion sector extended such that it supports the inverse-seesaw mechanism for neutrinos, one finds~\cite{Perez:2013osa} that the kaon physics constrains the mass of the vector leptoquark to such an extent that it cannot significantly impact the $B$-physics observables.

 We have shown that in the setting under consideration one can get the hypercharge-$7/6$ scalar leptoquark in the TeV range while, at the same time, have automatically the hypercharge-$1/6$ scalar leptoquark rather heavy.
+With this scalar sector, the low-energy effective operator structure of the model at the scale of $B$-mesons is such that it can accommodate $R_{K}$ and $R_{K^{*}}$ but neither $R_{D}$ nor $R_{D^{*}}$.

-This feature implies that one can accommodate $R_{K^{(*)}}$ but not $ R_{D^{(*)}}$.
-Furthermore, the allowed parameter space gets severely constrained by the bounds on rare muon decays; in particular, $\mu\to 3 e$ is more important than $\mu\to e\gamma$.
+We find that the allowed parameter space for $R_{K}$ and $R_{K^{*}}$ gets severely constrained by the bounds on rare muon decays; in particular, $\mu\to 3 e$ is more important than $\mu\to e\gamma$.
 Neither lepton flavor violating $\tau$-decays nor other $B$-physics observables lead to additional constraints.
 However, it turns out that no points in the available parameter space are compatible with $K_L\to e \mu$.

 On the other hand, this does not imply that this kind of a leptoquark model is ruled out straight away as an explanation of $R_{K^{(*)}}$ because one can always enlarge the fermion sector by vector-like representations.
-In this way one may in principle reduce the couplings to the $d$-quark by mixing effects and, thus, avoid the bound due to $K_L\to e \mu$.
+In this way one may in principle reduce the couplings to the muon by mixing effects and, thus, avoid the bound due to $K_L\to e \mu$.
 This goes beyond the scope of this letter and will be elaborated on in a future study.